IVF with Egg Donation: The Story That Sadly … Still Isn’t There.

 it gives me a headache just reading the name 🙂

-I decide to do it sooner rather than later to get a general overview of how my reproductive system worked.
+I decided to do it sooner rather than later to get a general overview of how my reproductive system worked.

 The premise to understand how tortuous this first period was:

-The lockdown kept us apart for 6 months.
-Nonetheless, I start the ovulation sticks to understand if my cycle is regular, and the charts looked excellent.
+The lockdown kept us apart for six months.
+Nonetheless, I started the ovulation sticks to understand if my cycle was regular, and the charts looked excellent.
 Finally, in July, we were able to meet again in Sardinia.

-From there we moved to Germany at the end of the month and this is where I had the exam to check the patency of my tubes.
+From there, we moved to Germany at the end of the month, and this is where I had the exam to check the patency of my tubes.
 I went to the hospital only worried about the possible pain during the visit.
-And instead, I felt no pain, at least not physically anyways, but the result was lapidary: Both tubes were closed.
+And instead, I felt no pain, at least not physically anyway, but the result was lapidary: Both tubes were closed.

-I left the room without feeling anything, my boyfriend in the waiting area asks me about the visit and I simply replied “I didn’t hear anything, ah by the way, both my tubes are closed … there ‘!”
-He looks at me amazed, both by the news and by my reaction.
+I left the room without feeling anything; my boyfriend in the waiting area asked me about the visit, and I simply replied, “I didn’t hear anything; ah, by the way, both my tubes are closed ‘!”
+He looks at me, amazed by the news and my reaction.

 They just told me that I can’t have children naturally and I don’t seem to care.

-And so, like a bolt from the blue, the day after the diagnosis of infertility, I officially enter the unknown world of assisted fertilization, better known as IVF (In vitro fertilization).
+And so, like a bolt from the blue, the day after the infertility diagnosis, I officially entered the unknown world of assisted fertilization, better known as IVF (In vitro fertilization).
 Something I thought I would never do.

 Never say never in life.
 Never judge someone else’s path.
 One day it might be yours.

-IVF: From My own Eggs To Donor Eggs – The Second Blow:
+IVF: From My Eggs To Donor Eggs – The Second Blow:

 The first day of research on how IVF worked was very hard.
-I was overwhelmed by terms never heard before, success rates of 3-5% after the age of 40, protocols, medications, egg retrieval … I was about to throw it all away.
+I was overwhelmed by terms never heard, success rates of 3-5% after age 40, protocols, medications, egg retrieval … I was about to throw it all away.

 I didn’t expect that having a baby would be a piece of cake.
 I’m not that naive.
 But knowing with absolute certainty that trying naturally would lead nowhere was very difficult to accept.
 As a woman, I felt “defected” for the first time.
 As if it were a fault that my tubes had decided to go on strike.

-Despite everything, in these groups, there were women who became mothers over 40 naturally.
+Despite everything, in these groups, some women became mothers over 40 naturally.
 More than I expected.
 And given my hormonal values, I knew I could hope too, not naturally, but with the help of IVF, yes, I could.

-So I now find myself in IVF groups and I see that here the age sadly drops even below 30.
-These groups opened up a new world to me, a world of young and older women, some had even worse values than mine, suffered from endometriosis, premature menopause, or just had an unexplained infertility diagnosis.
+So I now find myself in IVF groups and see that the age sadly drops below 30.
+These groups opened up a new world to me, a world of young and older women.
+Some had even worse values than mine, suffered from endometriosis, premature menopause, or just had an unexplained infertility diagnosis.

-Reading these stories I feel almost “lucky” that I haven’t had to face this ordeal before.
+Reading these stories, I feel almost “lucky” that I haven’t faced this ordeal before.
 Never having felt the desire to become a mother until then.

-Between Covid, lockdown, not being able to travel, and my first blow, I feel like I’m living a suspended life.
+Between Covid, lockdown, inability to travel, and my first blow, I feel like I’m living a suspended life.
 Always waiting.
 I try not to get discouraged and keep searching.
-To be on the safe side, I want to redo the analysis for the ovarian reserve which was excellent only 4 months earlier.
+To be on the safe side, I want to redo the analysis for the ovarian reserve, which was excellent only four months earlier.